SPITFIRE MARKINGS AND CAMOUFLAGE

 The first Spitfire, the prototype K5054, was first flown unpainted.
 Later a finish of "float-plane blue" was applied.

-The first Spitfires to reach the RAF were painted in a camouflage scheme of brown (called "Dark Earth") and dark green.
-The undersides were painted with one-half black, the other white, with the dividing line running from nose to tail, sometimes only the underside of one wing was painted black, leaving the fuselage underside white.
-The idea behind this underside colour scheme was to aid identification of RAF fighters at height through binoculars by the Royal Observer Corps (ROC) and anti-aircraft artillery.
-After the Battle of Britain, the entire underside was painted a duck-egg greeny-blue colour called "Sky".
-There were shortages of the official colour so a range of available paints and locally mixed colours were often used.
+The first Spitfires to reach the RAF were painted in a camouflage scheme of brown (called "dark earth") and dark green.
+The very first few Spitfires in service with No 19 Squadron had silver undersurfaces, but this was soon replaced with a scheme where the undersides were painted with one-half black, the other white, with the dividing line running from nose to tail, sometimes only the underside of one wing was painted black, leaving the fuselage underside white or silver.
+The idea behind this underside colour scheme was to aid the identification of RAF fighters at height through binoculars by the Observer Corps and anti-aircraft artillery.
+With this scheme, there were usually no roundels under the wings.

 Spitfire MkI 19 Squadron, the first squadron to fly Spitfires.